Prologue

 “What are we toasting?”
 Mindy asks as Luke and I join our friends.

-“It’s not an occasion,” Lukes says.
+“It’s not an occasion,” Luke says.
 “The Russians toast to everything.
 Gribsy brushed his teeth this morning!
 Hey!”
 He lifts an invisible glass.
 “Varenkov blinked.
 Hey!”

 I remember the custom well.
 “Life is meant to be celebrated,” I chirp.